 Contact: first dot last at gmail dot com

-My research interests lie at the intersection of Combinatorics and Computer Science.
-As computer scientists design algorithms to handle massive data sets, brute-force methods become infeasible, and it becomes necessary to exploit the inherent structure hiding within the data.
-In my research, I prove theorems about which combinatorial patterns must appear in any large enough data set, and then I use these to improve algorithms for their analysis.
-I especially like problems related to graphs and/or shortest paths.
+The main theme of my research is the use of extremal combinatorics to influence algorithm design.
+When computer scientists devise algorithms to handle massive data sets, brute-force methods become infeasible, and it becomes necessary to exploit whatever structure is hiding within the data.
+I prove theorems about what structure must appear in any large enough data set, and sometimes I use this to improve or simplify algorithms by exploiting these structural axioms.
+I especially like problems related to graphs, metrics, and shortest paths.